asumansenol/double_edged_sword_crawler/README.md

 This repository contains the crawler code for our paper [The Double-Edged Sword: Identifying Authentication Pages and their Fingerprinting Behavior](https://cosicdatabase.esat.kuleuven.be/backend/publications/files/conferencepaper/3756).

-The paper is based on a novel machine learning-based method to automatically identify authentication pages and a measurement of the prevalence of fingerprinting scripts across login and sign-up pages.
+The paper introduces a novel machine learning-based approach for automated identification of authentication pages (i.e. login and signup pages) and measures the prevalence of fingerprinting scripts on those pages.
+Achieving a precision and recall rate of **96-98%**, [our ML model](https://github.com/asumansenol/double_edged_sword_crawler/tree/main/helpers/model) uses [88 diverse features](https://github.com/asumansenol/double_edged_sword_crawler/blob/main/helpers/register_login_feature_extraction/register_login_signals.js) of authentication pages to cover different designs.
+This design makes our ML model more robust compared to previous methods that relied on heuristics and regex patterns, which often struggled to detect complicated authentication flows such as multi-step login processes.

 # Crawler